FREQUENTLY ASKED QUESTIONS

 How long do people generally continue with coaching?

-Many of my clients find they have clarity about what needs to change after a single two-hour or half day session.
+Many of my clients find they have clarity about what needs to change after a single session.
 When clients are looking for ongoing support, I generally work with them for at least a few months.
 This is a realistic time frame to create change in your life.
 Some clients continue indefinitely, making a regular monthly or six-weekly appointment.

 You are always welcome to come back to coaching further down the track.